 Much of our interaction with the council is through our borough or district council – and there are two covering North East Hampshire.
 You can see this in the map above.

-First, we have Basingstoke and Deane Borough Council, which covers the neighbourhoods of Pamber and Silchester, Bramley and Sherfield and Sherborne St. John to the north of Basingstoke, and the villages within the Ward of Upton Grey and the Candovers to the south.
+To the west, we have Basingstoke and Deane Borough Council, which covers the villages within the Wards of Pamber and Silchester, Bramley and Sherfield and Sherborne St. John to the north of Basingstoke, and the villages within the Ward of Upton Grey and the Candovers to the south.

 To the east, we have Hart District Council, which covers Hartley Wintney, Hook, Odiham and surrounding villages in the centre of the constituency, as well as Yateley, Fleet and Church Crookham in the east.

 Whichever one represents your neighbourhood, your borough or district council is responsible for bin collections, planning applications and administering your council tax – a part of which they pass on to the county council.

-While people often say Hart voted one way in any election or decision, I believe it is important to understand that North East Hampshire does not represent all of Hart District and represents significant parts of Basingstoke and Deane Borough too.
+While people often say Hart voted one way in any election or decision, it is important to know that North East Hampshire does not include all of Hart District and represents significant parts of the Borough of Basingstoke and Deane too.